Open-LinaOS-Foundation/LinaOS/Documentation/admin-guide/blockdev/paride.rst

 2. Using the PARIDE subsystem
 =============================

-While configuring the Linux kernel, you may choose either to build the PARIDE drivers into your kernel, or to build them as modules.
+While configuring the LinaOS kernel, you may choose either to build the PARIDE drivers into your kernel, or to build them as modules.

 In either case, you will need to select "Parallel port IDE device support"